Index 2024

 84.72

-As the world’s first country to have adopted a press freedom law, Sweden traditionally holds media independence in great respect.
-Nevertheless, journalists continue to be targeted by threats, online hate campaigns and abusive lawsuits.
+As the first country to have adopted a press freedom law, Sweden displays a particular attachment to media independence.
+Despite this favourable climate, journalists continue to be targeted by threats, online hate campaigns and abusive lawsuits.

 Media landscape